-This course is approved for continuing education credits by Missouri POST, and the American Board of Medicolegal Death Investigators (ABMDI)
+This course is approved for 8 hours of continuing education credits by Missouri POST.

 In nearly all instances, a law enforcement patrol officer will be the first enforcement unit on the scene of a death.
 In many jurisdictions, these same patrol officers are tasked with the responsibility of investigating these deaths, either through completion or until they recognize the need for more advanced assistance – if that assistance is even available.